 “If you do not know how to ask the right question, you discover nothing.”W. Edwards Deming, a fierce critic of performance appraisals

-The video covers the William Berger concept of asking a beautiful question, similar to the words of organization systems pioneer, W.Edwards Deming, “If you do not know how to ask the right question, you discover nothing.”
+The video includes the William Berger2 concept of asking a beautiful question, similar to the words of organization systems pioneer, W.Edwards Deming, “If you do not know how to ask the right question, you discover nothing.”

 If you missed our first video, here’s a short recap: